Study Abroad Financial Information

 - any other required program fees

-Students participating in ISEP exchange programs pay Berry tuition and Berry standard room and unlimited meal plan fees, among others; Berry will cover the application fee for exchanges only.
+ISEP semester exchange programs pay Berry tuition and Berry standard room and unlimited meal plan fees, among others.
+Berry will cover the application fee for exchanges only.

 Normally, academic aid applies to study abroad semester programs; however, it is the student's responsibility to confirm with Financial Aid which of their awards may be applied to study abroad.